jtprince/portfolio/code_examples.md

 ## Other projects/code of note

-Among the many other code projects I have completed and/or published, a few others stand out:
+Among the many other code projects I have completed and/or published, a few others stand out for their size, elegance, or complexity:

 * [mspire](https://github.com/princelab/mspire) ([pubmed](https://www.ncbi.nlm.nih.gov/pubmed/18930952)): library to handle major mass spectrometry data formats, including features like random access to massive, indexed xml files
 * [rubabel](https://github.com/princelab/rubabel) ([pubmed](https://www.ncbi.nlm.nih.gov/pubmed/18930952)): ruby interface (and many add-on features) to the openbabel gem